pfgray/specs/README.md

 reStart
 ```

-the app will start listening on port 8080
+The app will start listening on port 8080

 start the frontend:
 ```